One of the first checks to be made when starting a sports sponsorship programme is the availability of the product categories.

 As it’s easy to understand the exclusivity of the product category offers to partner companies of a championship, a team or an event, especially when the certainty of not having competing companies, thus maximizing the effectiveness of the sponsorship, is noted.

-Furthermore, all this also generates an unexpected cascade effect: a sponsor is unlikely to leave the space to their competition, and rather than lose the opportunity is therefore willing to renew a sports sponsorship contract for several years, offering greater guarantees to the organisers.
+Furthermore, all this also generates an unexpected cascade effect: a sponsor is unlikely to leave the space to their competition, and rather than lose the opportunity is, therefore, willing to renew a sports sponsorship contract for several years, offering greater guarantees to the organizers.
 This has been true in the case of Coca-Cola, McDonald’s, VISA and other companies that for decades have proudly stood by the flags of the main sporting events.

 From product category exclusivity to category partner

-Over the years, the closure of the product categories within the same sports property became an asset so strategic as to be increasingly crystallised into real sponsorship categories.
+Over the years, the closure of the product categories within the same sports property became an asset so strategic as to be increasingly crystallized into real sponsorship categories.